Sound the Asylum

 These frequencies become part of the color of every sound activated in the space.
 It is an aural phenomenon that provides the ear spatial information.
 Our process captures the sounds in and around the asylum—summer insects, tolling church bells, and bits of decaying plaster falling to the floor.
 These sounds give a sense of place, immersing the listener in the sonic landscape of the resonating frequencies that would have softly imbued every sound of daily life for the patients, staff, and visitors in these buildings.

 The innovative Kirkbride Plan, developed by psychiatrist Thomas Story Kirkbride, created therapeutic environments for the treatment of mental illness, providing unprecedented access to space, natural light and fresh air.
-Described as “America’s castles,” 73 Kirkbride Plan hospitals were constructed throughout the United States and Australia, and only 30 or so of these massive hospitals remain standing today.
-We documented the Richardson Olmsted Complex (44,594 sq m) in Buffalo, New York, in August, and will document The Ridges (65,032 sq m) in Athens, Ohio, in October.
+Described as “America’s castles,” approximately 75 Kirkbride Plan hospitals were constructed throughout the United States and Australia, and only 36 of these massive hospitals remain standing today.
+We documented the Richardson Olmsted Complex (44,594 sq m) in Buffalo, New York, in August, and The Ridges (65,032 sq m) in Athens, Ohio, in October.

-Access to buildings on the Richardson Olmsted Campus provided by
+Access to buildings at the Richardson Olmsted Complex provided by

 Lipsey Architecture Center Buffalo